nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![AddPatientSequenceDiagram](images/AddPatientSequenceDiagram.png) //change this

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:
+The proposed undo/redo mechanism is facilitated by two ArrayLists of AddressBooks stored in the Model Manager class, which are the redoList and the undoList.
+Each time an action is performed, the two lists are updated accordingly by the following three methods:

-* `VersionedAddressBook#commit()`— Saves the current address book state in its history.
+* `Model#updateBackup()`— Saves the current address book state in its history.
-* `VersionedAddressBook#undo()`— Restores the previous address book state from its history.
+* `Model#undo()`— Restores the previous address book state by retrieving it from the undoList.
-* `VersionedAddressBook#redo()`— Restores a previously undone address book state from its history.
+* `Model#redo()`— Restores a previously undone address book state by retrieving it from the redoList.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The undoList and RedoList will both be initialised as empty ArrayLists, and the `addressBook` instance, `ab0`,  stores the current AddressBook.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete NRIC` command to delete a person in the address book.
+The `delete` command calls `Model#updateBackup()`, causing the current `addressBook` instance, `ab0`, to be added to the undoList while the model now stores the updated address book with the deleted person, `ab1`,  as the new `addressBook` instance.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `add-patient n/David …​` to add a new patient.
+The `add` command also calls `Model#updateBackup()`, causing another modified address book state to be saved into undoList, `ab1`, and the current `addressBook` instance to be updated to the new `ab2`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#updateBackup()`, so the address book state will not be saved into the undoList.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undo()`, which will add the current `addressBook` instance, `ab2` to redoList, as well as removing the most recently added AddressBook, `ab1`, from the undoList and setting it as the new `addressBook` instance.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the undoList is empty, then there are no previous AddressBook states to restore.
+The `undo` command checks if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>